WHITE-HAT999/testtttt/README.md

 		},
 		TowerOfHell = {
 			name = "Tower Of Hell",
 			description = "A difficult popular parkouring game, with random levels and modifiers.
-Try it :)", id = 1962086868,
+Execute this script to gain an unfair advantage.", id = 1962086868,
 			enabled = true,
 			raw = "TowerOfHell",